msiemens/tinydb/docs/usage.rst

 Updating data
 .............

-Sometimes you want to update all elements in your database.
+Sometimes you want to update all documents in your database.
 In this case, you can leave out the ``query`` argument:

 >>> db.update({'foo': 'bar'})

-When passing a dict to ``db.update(fields, query)``, it only allows you to update an element by adding or overwriting its values.
+When passing a dict to ``db.update(fields, query)``, it only allows you to update an document by adding or overwriting its values.
 But sometimes you may need to e.g. remove one field or increment its value.
 In that case you can pass a function instead of ``fields``:

 >>> from tinydb.operations import delete
 >>> db.update(delete('key1'), User.name == 'John')

-This will remove the key ``key1`` from all matching elements.
+This will remove the key ``key1`` from all matching documents.
 TinyDB comes with these operations:

-- ``delete(key)``: delete a key from the element
+- ``delete(key)``: delete a key from the document
 - ``increment(key)``: increment the value of a key
 - ``decrement(key)``: decrement the value of a key
 - ``add(key, value)``: add ``value`` to the value of a key (also works for strings)